domino-team/docs/docs/mini/internet.md

+# Connect the mini router to the Internet

+Cable, Repeater, Modem and Tethering

+Note: Most of the pictures in this instructions are for firmware v2.20.
+Firmware v2.22 may has slightly different interfaces.

 ## Status

 The main UI shows the Internet status, mainly the IP address and protol in the setting area.
 The data will refresh every several seconds.